Ultimate Guide to St. Augustine Restaurants

 When most people think of St. Augustine, they conjure up images of legendary history and beautiful beaches, and rightfully so.
 But one of the greatest things about the Old City is our incredible emerging culinary scene.
 In fact, Southern Living Magazine recently named St. Augustine “The South’s Best Food Town” – quite an honor considering we were on the bottom of the list just one year before and never mentioned prior.
 It is a testament to all of the amazing chefs who have flocked here in recent years to take advantage of the vast resources that coastal North Florida has to offer.
 From fresh-caught seafood, to home-grown produce, to locally raised livestock, dining in downtown St. Augustine is the epitome of farm (and sea) to table.
 We are proud to share our knowledge of the local food scene with our guests in order to enhance their St. Augustine vacation experience.
 Here are some of our favorite historic downtown restaurants right now:

 Forgotten Tonic(opens in a new tab) is a hidden neighborhood gem located in the heart of St. Augustine’s historic art district on Aviles Street, the oldest street in the country!
 They feature modern twists on freshly prepared American comfort food, an extensive wine list, hand-crafted cocktails & captivating southern hospitality.
 Owner John Moore and his team are magicians behind the bar and you will find yourself coming back over and over to explore more of the expansive cocktail program.
-Don’t miss the Fried Green Tomatoes with Citrus Slaw and Blackened Cobia on their dinner menu prepared perfectly by Chef Mo.
-In just over a year Forgotten Tonic has developed such a following that they already purchased and are planning to expand into the neighboring restaurant.
+Don’t miss the Fried Green Tomatoes with Citrus Slaw and Blackened Redfish on their dinner menu, prepared perfectly by Chef Mo.
+In just 2 years Forgotten Tonic has developed such a following that they already purchased and are planning to expand into the neighboring restaurant.
+Forgotten Tonic is also a featured stop on our wine, cocktail & food experience, for Chef Mo’s incredible desserts paired with your choice of craft cocktail.

 We CAN’T STOP eating here!
 Within cannon fire distance to the Fort and Bayfront is one of downtown St. Augustine’s go-to’s for coastal flavor – Catch 27(opens in a new tab).
 Everything on the menu is cooked from scratch with seasonal ingredients and local produce.
 Fish, shrimp and clams are caught in Florida waters and delivered fresh every day.
 And there are plenty of delicious choices for landlubbers too.
 The menu constantly changes, but some standards are always available.
 Try the Deviled Eggs with Fried Oysters, Minorcan Seafood Chowder and Rustic Fish for a true taste of the Old City.